Nyhavn 1: Hansen family

+When Niels Hansen died later in the same year, Bolette Kirstine Hansen (née Hvidberg) took over the operations.

+Jürgensen and Lorck

-When Niels Hansen died later the same year, Bolette Kirstine Hansen (née Hvidberg) took over the operations.
-In 1808, she married Frantz Diderich Jürgensen (1777-1840) to whom the company and property was then ceded in accordance with the Danish property laws of the time.
+In 1808, Bolette Kirstine Hansen married Frantz Diderich Jürgensen (1777–1840) to whom the company and property was then ceded in accordance with the Danish property laws of the time.
 In 1817, he merged Nyhavn 1 with Store Strandstræde 2.

 At the time of the 1834 census, Frantz Diderich Jürgensen and Bollette Kirstine Hvidberg resided in the building with their five unmarried children (aged 13 24) and four employees.
 The 24-year-old son Hans Ludvig Jürgensen was active in the company.